-As I mentioned before, if you work in a Language Centre it’s likely you’ll be working long hours over the weekend.
+As I mentioned before, if you are an English teacher in a Language Centre it’s likely you’ll be working long hours over the weekend.
 For us we teach 3 lessons on Saturday mornings and 3 lessons on Sunday afternoon/evening.

 It can be a challenge sometimes getting in for 8am on a Saturday morning, but I quite like it.
 I don’t know whether it’s the time or whether the kids haven’t been at school all day, but I find they are somewhat more chilled.

 Around those hours we stick to a similar routine, with a few beers with friends thrown in on a Saturday evening.